viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ### Microsoft Entra Private Access

-Microsoft Entra Private Access unlocks the ability to specify the fully qualified domain names (FQDNs) and IP addresses that you consider private or internal, so you can manage how your organization accesses them.
+Microsoft Entra Private Access provides organizations the ability to manage and give users access to private or internal fully qualified domain names (FQDNs) and IP addresses.
 With Private Access, you can modernize how your organization's users access private apps and resources.
 Remote workers don't need to use a VPN to access these resources if they have the Global Secure Access Client installed.
 The client quietly and seamlessly connects them to the resources they need.

 ### Microsoft Entra Internet Access